 General anesthesia will be used to.
 You will be asleep during the surgery.

 The small incisions will be closed.
-The doctor may place bandages over the incision sites.
+Bandages may be placed over the incision sites.

 After the operation, you will be taken to the recovery room for observation.